benstew/blockchain-for-software-engineers/README.md

 This list is by no means exhaustive and is centered on the end goal of building production quality smart contracts and DApps.
 My journey has been focused on Ethereum but I would love this list to expand and not just be limited to one Blockchain.
 All contributions welcome!

 ## About me
-FinTech Background with 2.5 years in the blockhcain world.
+FinTech Background with 2.5 years in the blockchain world.
 Dev, advisor, evangelist, and aspiring security researcher.

 Linkedin: https://www.linkedin.com/in/benstewart2008/